Metrics for technical debt management: the basics

 Unlike financial debt, for technical debt there are no legally required reports or disclosures.
 We can sometimes estimate MICs, but most organizations don’t track the data necessary to estimate MICs with useful precision.
 Indeed, developing useful estimates is often technically impossible.

 Second, many people are unaware of the impact technical debt has on their results.
-For example, if a product arrives late to market, we could compute the financial costs attributable to technical debt if we knew that technical debt is partially—or wholly—responsible for the delay.
-Too often, those who could perform such calculations aren’t sufficiently familiar with the concept of MICs.
-In any case, the data they would need for calculating a useful estimate is rarely available.
+For example, if a product arrives late to market, the financial costs attributable to technical debt can be computed if we realize that technical debt is partially — or wholly — responsible for the delay.
+Too often, those who could perform such calculations aren’t sufficiently familiar with the concept of MICs, and in any case, the data they would need for calculating a useful estimate is rarely available.

 Finally, a more insidious form of the consequences of technical debt is what we might call the terrifying opportunity.
-This situation arises when the organization rejects (or fails to recognize) a market opportunity because exploiting it would involve modifying an existing asset.
-The modification is terrifying because the asset harbors a heavy load of technical debt.
-The debt causes decision makers to assess that the probability of success is so low that the opportunity seems terrifying.
-They therefore reject the opportunity.
-Typically, terrifying opportunities would be exploitable if the debt-bearing assets didn’t exist at all.
-Then we would be starting fresh.
-But when opportunities require modifying assets that bear technical debt, commitment requires faith that we can address the technical debt successfully.
+This situation arises when the organization rejects (or fails to recognize) a market opportunity because exploiting it would involve modifying an existing asset or product offering that harbors a heavy load of technical debt.
+The debt causes decision-makers to assess that the probability of success is so depressed by technical debt that the opportunity seems terrifying, and they therefore reject the opportunity.
+Typically, terrifying opportunities would be exploitable if the debt-bearing assets didn’t exist at all, because then we would be starting fresh.
+But given that terrifying opportunities require modifying existing assets that bear heavy loads of technical debt, commitment requires faith that the technical debt can be addressed successfully.

 The sense of risk isn’t a reflection on the capabilities of the technical organization.
 Rather, it’s a result of the challenges involved in working with assets that bear high levels of technical debt.
 Given past performance of the technical organization relative to these debt-bearing assets, success can seem unlikely.